s-xhil/OSP-Labs/README.md

 # OSP-Labs
-For answers for these labs please contact me at sxhil.git@gmail.com
+For High Distinction answers/solutions for these labs please contact me at sxhil.git@gmail.com